mobiletoly/moviex-backend/README.md

   You can become familiar with it by visiting: https://github.com/99designs/gqlgen

-- **docker** is required to deploy your app. also you want to make sure that you have docker compose tool available if you are planning to use our docker-compose.yml files (e.g. to run a PostgreSQL database with initial data locally)
+- **docker** is required to deploy your app.
+Also, you want to make sure that you have docker compose tool available if you are planning to use our docker-compose.yml files (e.g. to run a PostgreSQL database with initial data locally)

 - **minikube** is required if you plan to deploy this app to kubernetes locally.
-For Mac/BREW you can install it with `$ brew install minikube`.
-Make sure to run it with `$ minikube start` to launch a local cluster,
+For Mac/brew you can install it with `$ brew install minikube`.
+Make sure to run `$ minikube start` to launch a local cluster,

-- We use **helm** to simplify deployment of apps in kubernetes
+- We use **helm** to simplify deployment of apps to kubernetes

 # Hexagonal architecture